 The problem of invasive species in ships’ ballast water is largely due to the expanded trade and traffic volume over the last few decades and, since the volumes of seaborne trade continue to increase, the problem may not yet have reached its peak yet.
 The effects in many areas of the world have been devastating.
 Quantitative data show that the rate of bio-invasions is continuing to increase at an alarming rate and new areas are being invaded all the time.

-The spread of invasive species is now recognized as one of the greatest threats to the ecological and the economic well being of the planet.
+The spread of invasive species is now recognized as one of the greatest threats to the ecological and the economic well being of the planet, and one of the main drivers of biodiversity loss.
 These species are causing enormous damage to biodiversity and the valuable natural riches of the earth upon which we depend.
 Direct and indirect health effects are becoming increasingly serious and the damage to the environment is often irreversible.